AugmenTab/mythic/README.md

 ### Actors

 All available Actor types in this system.
-Unimplemented items are *italicized*.

 * **Named Character:** The primary Actor type for player characters, NPCs, and special Nemesis enemies.
 Nearly every aspect of this character sheet can be customized to fine-tune exacting stat requirements.
 * **Bestiary Character**: The Actor type representing all unnamed mooks in the game, pulled from the Bestiary.
 These are made to be generic boilerplate templates for enemies that can be rolled from and adjusted quickly so as to represent a variety of similar enemies.
 * **Flood**: An Actor type specifically for the Flood Bestiary, playing to their unique strengths and offers multiple avenues of adjustment for stats and swarm sizes.
-* *Vehicle*: The Actor type for vehicles, permitting them to own items and weapons that can be swapped out to represent different configurations without requiring different sheets.
+* **Vehicle**: The Actor type for vehicles, permitting them to own items and weapons that can be swapped out to represent different configurations without requiring different sheets.

 ### Items